-Welding is a process by which we can build cars, ships or various types of structures.
-Thanks to it, we can permanently connect metals and their alloys.
-We connect the materials with each other by heating them and melting them at the place of their future joining.
-The key role in this process is played by thermal energy, which can be obtained, for example, from gas or electricity.
+Welding is a process by which we are able to build cars, ships or all kinds of structures.
+It also allows us to permanently join metals and their alloys together.
+Materials are joined by heating and melting them at the point of future joining.
+Thermal energy plays a key role in this process, which can be obtained for example from gas or electricity.

-The welding arc is usually the heat source.
-Welding with its use is called arc welding.
-Only the heat generated by the arc can be used for it.
-It makes the welded elements fuse with each other.
+The heat source is usually the welding arc.
+Welding using this method is called arc welding.
+Only the heat that is generated by the arc can be used.
+This causes the welded parts to fuse together.

-In the context of where the energy used comes from, we can distinguish several types of welding:
+In the context of where the energy used comes from, we can also distinguish several other types of welding such as:

-- Electric - Usually, metals from 1 to 80 mm thick are welded using this method.
+- electrical welding - metals from 1 to 80 mm thick are usually welded using this method,

-- Gas - This method is used in welding all types of steel and non-ferrous metals.
+- gas welding - This method is used for welding all types of steel and independent metals,

-- Laser - This method is suitable for welding alloy steel, nickel or refractory metals.
+- laser welding -this method is suitable for welding alloyed steels, nickel or difficult-to-melt metals, among others,

 Welding can be divided into three basic welding processes:

-Soldering - joining metals with the use of a filler metal whose melting point is lower than the melting point of the materials to be joined.
+- soldering - involves joining metals using a binder whose melting point is lower than the melting point of the materials to be joined,

-Welding - heating the surface so much that it becomes plastic and then pressing it against each other.
-There are welding methods where the materials are first pressed together and then heated.
+- welding - involves heating the surfaces to such a degree that they become ductile, after which they are pressed together.
+There are welding methods where materials are first pressed together and then heated.

 What materials can we weld?

-The most commonly welded are aluminum, mild steel and stainless steel.
-In addition to metals, we can also weld plastics.
+The most commonly welded materials are aluminium, mild steel and stainless steel.
+In addition to metals, plastics can also be welded.
 In their case, the heat source is hot air or an electric resistor.

 What is necessary for welding?

-Welding requires not only appropriate experience, but also specialized equipment.
-This process requires precision and attention from the welder.
-It is also important to make the right decisions like:
+Welding requires not only the right experience, but also specialised equipment.
+The process requires the welder to be precise and attentive.
+It is also important to make the right decisions such as: